Puerto Ayora

-Puerto Ayora is a town in central Galápagos, Ecuador.
-Located on the southern shore of Santa Cruz Island, it is the seat of Santa Cruz Canton.
-The town is named in honor of Isidro Ayora, an Ecuadorian president.
-The town is sometimes mistakenly referred to as Santa Cruz.
+Puerto Ayora, sometimes referred to as Santa Cruz, is a town in central Galápagos, Ecuador, on the southern shore of Santa Cruz Island.
+It is the seat of Santa Cruz Canton and is named for Isidro Ayora, a president of Ecuador.
 Puerto Ayora is the most populous town in the Galápagos Islands, with a population of 12,696.

+It is home to the Charles Darwin Foundation, Galápagos National Park, and the Charles Darwin Research Station.